evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 Look for great resources online that will be willing to link to you.
 Contact their creators and ask them if they are interested to see your page.
 Write something like:

 _"You linked to something similar.
 You have a page about this topic.
-I just put wrote an article about it.
+I just wrote an article about it.
 Let me know if you want to see it."_

 ## No links in first email